goshuirc/goshu/readme.md

 girclib
 -------------------
-irclib, while brilliant, lacks a number of features including: outgoing event trapping, info tracking, etc
+irclib, while brilliant, lacks a number of features including: outgoing event trapping, info tracking, control codes, etc

-I've written this girclib wrapper to address these. girclib works similarly to irclib, in terms of commands and operations.
+I've written this girclib wrapper to address these. girclib works similarly to irclib in terms of commands and operations, but there are a few extensions to handle the above.

 However, if you plan on using it for your own projects you may need some guidance

 First off: Look at the source code.
 I know it may be obvious, but if you want to find out if you can do something, or how something's done, looking at either the girclib or gbot/irc.py source code will help quite a bit.
 If I haven't done it somewhere in there, chances are I haven't implemented it